yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/cloud-vpc-setup.md

 For information on VPC network peering in GCP, refer to [VPC Network Peering overview](https://cloud.google.com/vpc/docs/vpc-peering.) in the Google VPC documentation.

-## Add the peered application VPC to the IP allow list for your cluster
+### Add the peered application VPC to your cluster IP allow list

-Once the cluster and the peering connection are active, you need add at least one of the CIDR blocks associated with the peered application VPC to the [IP allow list](../../cloud-basics/add-connections/) for your cluster.
+Once the VPC and the peering connection are active, you need add at least one of the CIDR blocks associated with the peered application VPC to the [IP allow list](../../cloud-basics/add-connections/) for your cluster.

 1. On the **Clusters** page, select your cluster.
 1. Click **Quick Links** and **Edit IP Allow List**.